 5) You want a fresh start.
 If you go bankrupt you erase your debt, relieve your financial stress, and have an opportunity to start fresh.
 We all live and learn.
 Bankruptcy gives you an opportunity to start fresh and use your life experience to avoid ever getting into financial trouble again.

 Many people believe that they will lose everything if they decide to go bankrupt.
 This simply isn’t true.
 The system has been designed with fairness to both debtors and creditors in mind.
-In Ontario, Bankrupts can retain their automobile, if worth less than $5,650, furniture and appliances if worth less than $11,300, clothing and apparel if worth less than $5,650 and tools of the trade if worth less than $11,300.
+In Ontario, Bankrupts can retain their automobile, if it has net equity of less than $7,117, furniture and appliances if worth less than $14,180, unlimited necessary clothing and apparel, and tools of the trade if worth less than $14,405.
 Even if your belongings exceed the limits listed above arrangements can be made with your Trustee to keep your assets.

 For the pros and cons of bankruptcy along with commonly asked questions, please visit our Bankruptcy service page here and contact us with any questions that you may have.
 While people are often hesitant to make the first call, they’re always relieved after doing so.
 If you’re wondering “Should I go Bankrupt”, then give us a call.
 You’ve got nothing to lose except your debt.